MicrosoftDocs/dynamics-365-intelligent-order-management/topics/demo-providers.md

 ![IMG 8](media/providerconnections.png)
 ![IMG 9](media/providersummary.png)

-After you activate the providers, it takes 6 minutes approx. for changes to take effect.
+After you activate the providers, it takes six minutes approx. for changes to take effect.
 You can verify that all the providers are active by going into Provider > Installed and see the status for each of the providers.

 ![IMG 10](media/providerlist.png)

 ### Publish Demo Orchestration Flow

-Go to Orchestrations > Flows, open “Demo Order Journey” and then Save and Publish.
+Go to **Orchestrations \> Flows**, open **Demo Order Journey**, and then select **Save and Publish**.

 If an issue is faced while publishing the orchestration flow, reselect the provider action and policy and then try again.

 ![IMG 11](media/orchestration.png)